adjust/rport/README.md

 ## Quick Start

-Rport is distributed as an R package and is available from CRAN, so what you need to do to start using it is:
+Rport is distributed as an R package and you can get the most up-to-date version from GitHub:

-    install.packages('rport')

-Alternativey, install from GitHub:

     library(devtools)
     install_github('rport', 'adeven')